 This event makes the statement that Christmas is at hand.
 Prague Christmas markets started during the 19th century and during that time, the people of Prague embarked on shopping or at least walking around and seeing what the sellers in the markets had to offer.
 It is interesting, when you read articles and other content about the markets which has been published over the years , almost everyone has something to say about these magical markets.

 The range of products ware naturally focused on these holidays.
 But since the markets take place throughout Advent, there were also figures of St. Nicholas, small devils and, of course, toys.

 Into the snowy and freezing Prague, many wealthy people were sledding from the countryside.
 The Prague cabmen and coachmen swapped cars for a sled, and everywhere you could hear the tinkling of bells.

 In the Advent period are not only markets.
-Since the 18th century, the period is associated with a tradition of charitable events.
+Since the 18th century, the time associated with a tradition of charitable events.
 For example for the display of nativity scenes outside the temple premises, a portion of the money the people paid went to the charity.
-Another interesting event was the New Year's apology papers.
+Another exciting event was the New Year's apology papers.

 This tradition originated in the times of the highest burgrave, count Chotek.
-He had so many well-wishers, that he was not able to meet them all and so in the 1920's he started to send New Year congratulations with an apology for his not arriving.
+He had so many well-wishers, that he was not able to meet them all and thus the 1920's he started to send New Year congratulations with an apology for his not arriving.

 The first crib appeared in 1223 in the Italian Umbria, when Francis of Assisi brought a live donkey and an ox manger which served as the altar during the Christmas mass.
 The custom of building Nativity scenes in the Czech Lands started with the Jesuits which is a bit ironic, given how big an infamy they gained during the Battle of White Mountain.
 The Jesuits used the nativity scenes from 16 century as a means of recanalization.